For Those Missing Puerto Rico, A Song About Dreaming Of Home

 Though "En Mi Viejo San Juan" is nearly 80 years old and resonates most strongly with an older generation of Puerto Ricans, it still provides a soundtrack for the heartache that people old and young feel over this somber reality.
 Its final words, reflecting an eternal hope despite the circumstances, may be the reason why:

-My voy (I'm leaving)
+Me voy (I'm leaving)

 Pero un dia volveré (But I'll come back someday)